[QODBC-Desktop] How to use QODBC with ColdFusion

-If you're working with the QuickBooks sample company file, this option is available to check even if you do not have a Server Edition license and will be ignored if you open a standard company file and do not have a QODBC Server Edition or evaluation.
+If you're working with the QuickBooks sample company file, this option is available to check even if you do not have a Server Edition license.
+It will be ignored if you open a standard company file and do not have a QODBC Server Edition or evaluation.
 [Note: You may need to check the Run 2.1 ODBC Compatibility checkbox - Certain applications require ODBC 2.1 Compatibility to use QODBC.]
-For example, anything that uses the Java ODBC library, like ColdFusion, requires this option turned on or recordsets will be returned with no rowsets or only 1 rowset.
+For example, anything that uses the Java ODBC library, like ColdFusion, requires this option turned on, or recordsets will be returned with no rowsets or only one rowset.

 Internet Information Server (IIS) Basic Setup